rene022505/text-chat-2.0/README.md

 - Add stuff like logging out, register button on the login page

-- save massages to database
+- load messages when enter chat (50 at a time find way to load more when needed etc)

 - USER SANITATION!!!!! (no more xss, i think i prevented sql injection with mysql.escape())